PIERCE1 is critical for specification of left-right asymmetry in mice

 Digital Object Identifier (DOI)

 Sung, Young Hoon; Baek, In Jeoung; Kim, Yong Hwan; Gho, Yong Song; Oh, S. Paul; Lee, Young Jae; and Lee, Han Woong, "PIERCE1 is critical for specification of left-right asymmetry in mice" (2016).
-Neurobiology.
+Translational Neuroscience.
 658.